bayesimpact/bayeshack-interior/README.md

 ### Recreation Information Database

 This an http API with extensive documentatin that can be found [here](https://usda.github.io/RIDB/).
-Register for an API key [here](https://ridb.recreation.gov/?action=register) and check out my [example notebook](examples/recreation_database_api.ipynb)
+Register for an API key [here](https://ridb.recreation.gov/?action=register) and check out my [example notebook](examples/recreation_database_api.ipynb).

-In case you don't feel like using their API, you can download the whole dataset from here https://ridb.recreation.gov/?action=datadownload.
+In case you don't feel like using their API, you can download the whole dataset from [here](https://ridb.recreation.gov/?action=datadownload).

 ### The Integrated Resource Management Applications Portal (IRMA)